Theming

 Components folder

-In this section, we will focus on the components folder, which contains the following subfolders: elements, widgets, modules, and global.
+In this section, we will focus on the components folder, which contains the following structure: elements, modules, and widgets.

 Most of the theming occurs in the files inside these folders.
 Let's examine each one of them, understand their purpose, and learn how to theme them: